“Should I rent or buy a condo?”

 You can buy a high-end unit with this budget on a CBD area and within the central Sukhumvit zone.

 These condos are more luxurious, have better facilities, and within spitting distance of department stores and busy BTS/MRT stations such as Asok and Thong Lor.

 Hyde Sukhumvit 11, located near BTS Nana station, is a good example of a condominium that sells units in this price range.
 Aside from being centrally located, the condo has tons of facilities such as indoor and outdoor swimming pool with a saltwater system, sauna, game room, garden, theater, library, golf simulation room, and CCTV cameras throughout the condo.

-With this amount of money, you can get a mega luxurious condo unit in Bangkok.
+With over 10 million baht, you can get a luxurious condo unit in Bangkok.

 These are condos located within the CBD area, have excellent quality building materials, and fully equipped with safety and modern facilities.